 The first step is to go outside and gather anything that is green – leaves of a bush or tree, grass, parsley or anything from the garden.
 Make sure that it’s not toxic or poisonous.
 You’ll use these supplies, so get creative and gather your green materials.

 You’ll also need yellow onion skins.
 If you have a bag of organic onions, you can cull the skins.
 If not, go to the grocery store, pick through the organic yellow onions and gather up the loose skins.
-Usually if you tell the cashier what you have in the bag and what you’re going to do with them, they’ll just let you take them.
+Usually if you tell the person working in the produce section and/or the cashier what you have in the bag and what you’re going to do with them, they’ll just let you take them.
 (I use about a produce bags worth for a dozen eggs.)
 These skins form the foundation of your naturally dyed Easter eggs, so this is an important ingredient, don’t be shy; gather those skins.

 Finally, you’ll need thread.
 This is what you’ll use to wrap around the eggs to hold the greens in place.
 Though you might be able to use string, I’ve never used it and would recommend you stick with thread – the color of the thread doesn’t matter.